A catalogue of Galactic GEMS: Globular cluster Extra-tidal Mock Stars: Discussion

 Stellar streams are elongated distributions of escaped stars from GCs that are mainly believed to be the result of tidal stripping by the host Galaxy.
 In this scenario, mass segregation causes low mass stars in the GC to migrate to the outskirts, where tidal forces from the host galaxy gradually pull the stars away.
 Stars then escape through a cluster's Lagrange points with velocities that are near-zero relative to the cluster itself.
 This process happens while the GC orbits the Galaxy, causing stars to form long, stretched out associations that lead and trail the cluster \citep[e.g.][for an observational review of stellar streams in the Galactic halo]{2016ASSL..420...87G}.

-As previously illustrated in Figure \ref{fig:spatial}, extra-tidal star distributions for GCs with $R_{peri} > 5$kpc in \cite{2018MNRAS.478.1520B} exhibit stream-like structure.
-As discussed in Section \ref{sec:spatial}, this stream behaviour often occurs when a cluster has a low core escape velocity, such that three-body interactions that yield weak kicks result in the single star escaping the host cluster with a near-zero velocity relative to the cluster itself.
+As previously illustrated in Figure \ref{fig:spatial}, extra-tidal star distributions for GCs with $R_{\text{peri}} > 5$kpc in \cite{2018MNRAS.478.1520B} can exhibit stream-like behaviour.
+We further investigate the structure of these distributions using an all-sky Mollweide projection in Figure \ref{fig:stellarstreams-mollweide}.
+Here, it is evident that extra-tidal stars from halo GCs are primarily found in stellar streams, which are found all throughout the Milky Way.
+As discussed in Section \ref{sec:spatial}, these stream-like properties often occur when a cluster has a low core escape velocity, such that three-body interactions that yield weak kicks result in the single star escaping the host cluster with a near-zero velocity relative to the cluster itself.
 Even though the kick is occurring in a random direction and the star isn't necessarily escaping through the cluster's Lagrange points like a tidally stripped star, the escaping star will still follow an orbit that is comparable to its progenitor cluster.
+Hence, the escaped stars populate streams that tail the cluster along its orbit of the Galaxy.

-To explore this behaviour in more detail, we plot in Figure \ref{fig:stellarstreams} the locations of extra-tidal tidal stars and binaries from the GC Palomar 13 -- a cluster that was recently shown to have extended tidal tails \footnote{See \citet{Piatti2020} for a complete list of GCs with observed tidal tails.} \citep{2020AJ....160..244S}.
+To explore this behaviour in more detail, in Figure \ref{fig:stellarstreams} we plot the locations of extra-tidal tidal stars and binaries from the GC Palomar 13 -- a cluster that was recently shown to have extended tidal tails \footnote{See \citet{Piatti2020} for a complete list of GCs with observed tidal tails.} \citep{2020AJ....160..244S}.
 From our \texttt{Corespray} simulation, it is immediately clear that both the single and binary extra-tidal stars of Palomar 13 exhibit stream-like behaviour.
 To further explore this statement, we compare our Palomar 13 \texttt{Corespray} stars to the \texttt{Pal13-S20} stream in \texttt{galstreams} \citep{2023MNRAS.520.5225M} utilizing observed data from \cite{2020AJ....160..244S}.
 From Figure \ref{fig:stellarstreams}, we see that the locations of the extra-tidal stars and binaries ejected from the core of Palomar 13 are consistent with the observed stellar stream stars.
 This overlap allows us to conclude that the tidal tails of Palomar 13 could be contaminated with stars and binaries from the cluster's core. \textit{Importantly, this finding challenges the current belief that GC tidal tails or stellar streams are purely the result of tidal stripping, indicating that dynamical interactions such as three-body encounters could influence their overall composition.}